empathic-ai/altimit/README.md

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>

 Unlike [other](https://docs.omniverse.nvidia.com/prod_kit/common/NVIDIA_Omniverse_License_Agreement.html) Metaverse frameworks, Altimit is entirely free and open source under the MIT License.
-Anyone is welcome to use and contribute to the engine.
+Anyone is welcome to use and contribute to the framework.
 The goal of this project—if there is one—is to create a super accessible and useful Metaverse framework for developers and end-users.
 Let's make the future connected, and let's make it beautiful.

 ## Compatibility / Plugins